 The Huion Kamvas Pro 16 is compatible with a wide range of art programs and operating systems, including Windows, Mac OS and Android.

-XP-Pen Artist 16 (2nd Gen) is a powerful and portable pen display for artists on a budget.
+XPPen Artist 15.6 Pro V2 is a powerful and portable pen display for artists on a budget.

 The screen is laminated for a smooth, parallax-free experience.
-Also, the feedback between the matte glass surface and the pen offers good mimicry of actual paper.
+Also, the feedback between the AG matte screen protector and the pen offers good mimicry of actual paper.

-The included pen features XP-Pen’s new X3 smart chip and boasts 8,192 levels of pressure sensitivity, tilt detection and 3 grams initial activation force.
+The X3 pro stylus features X3 smart chip, battery free, boasting 16,384 levels of pressure sensitivity, tilt detection and lower 3 grams initial activation force.

-The battery-free pen is responsive with plenty of subtlety in its sensitivity.
+The stylus pen is responsive with plenty of subtlety in its sensitivity.
 It does feel better than the previous styluses, so you can create with incredible control and high accuracy.

-You can connect the Artist 16 (2nd Gen) pen display to laptop with only a Type-C cable!
-It feels like magic, which eliminates cable clutter.
-Unfortunately you have to buy it separately.
+You can connect the Artist 15.6 Pro V2 display to laptop with only a Type-C cable!
+It feels like magic, which eliminates cable clutter and improves portability.

-Wacom Cintiq 16 is one of Wacom’s least expensive pen display tablets.
-But still good for painting and designing.
+Cintiq 16 (2025) is one of Wacom’s least expensive pen display tablets, But it’s still great for painting and designing.

-The device connected to Mac and Windows computers using a 3-in-1 cable, and the driver was super easy to install.
+The device connected to Mac and Windows computers using either a Single USB-C Cable or a 3-in-1 cable, and the driver was super easy to install.

 Regardless, rest assured that with this Cintiq 16 tablet, Corel Painter and CorelDraw becomes incredibly easier to use.